Benchmarking and Improving Large Vision-Language Models for Fundamental Visual Graph Understanding and Reasoning: The MCDGraph Framework

 \subsection{Task1: Masked Graph Infilling}

-In Masked Graph Infilling, we randomly mask either nodes or edges in a visual graph and challenge the model to predict the masked element based on the partially observed graph and the corresponding text triples.
+For this task, we randomly mask either nodes or edges in a visual graph and challenge the model to predict the masked element based on the partially observed graph.
+Since anonymized visual graphs contain no semantic information, we also provide the corresponding text triples as input.

-where $M$ denotes the masked content in the graph, and $\hat{G}$, $I$, $T$ denotes the masked graph, task instruction, and text triples of the original graph, respectively.
-This task encourages LVLMs to infer missing structure information, improving its ability to understand graph structure and the relationships between elements.
+where $\hat{G}$, $I$, $T$ denotes the masked graph, task instruction, and text triples of the original graph, respectively.
+This task encourages LVLMs to infer missing structure information, improving their ability to understand graph structure and the relationships between elements.